-This and blue cheese bites appetizer is easy to make and so full of flavor!
+This Fig Appetizer with Blue Brie Cheese is easy to make and so full of flavor!
 In fact, the only cooking you'll do is toasting the pecans!
 We're always looking for simple recipes that are easy to pull together.

-When impromptu guests arrive, serve this amazing appetizer along with this goat cheese crostini, this cream cheese and red pepper jelly appetizer, and these tomato tarts for the perfect small bites with cocktails or a glass of wine.
+When impromptu guests arrive, serve this amazing appetizer along with this goat cheese crostini, this cream cheese and red pepper jelly appetizer, and these tomato tarts for the perfect small bites with an Iced Tea Whiskey Slush or a glass of wine.

 Why This recipe Works